hamoudi8080/GMD/README.md

 ## Third Party Assets
 Here are the links to the third-party assets used in the project:

+before running the project in unity, make sure the following assets are downloaded.

 ### City
 - City Package